dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 - [FAQ](#faq)
 - [Troubleshooting](#troubleshooting)

-It's my hope to continue updating this with advice to people at different skill/commitment levels, from total beginner to power user, while building a ComfyUI-based platform that targets a similar scope.
-AI should be accessible to everyone - we're not quite there yet, but those days are coming.
+It's my hope to continue updating this with advice for people at different skill/commitment levels, from total beginner to power user, while building a ComfyUI-based useful platform that targets a similar scope.
+Open source AI tools should be accessible to everyone - we're not quite there yet, but those days are coming.
 Those of us who are technical enough to wade through the current mess can help make that happen.

 ---